Boston Marathon bombing

 2013 domestic terrorist attack in Boston, Massachusetts, U.S.

 The Boston Marathon bombing, sometimes referred to as simply the Boston bombing, was an Islamist domestic terrorist attack that took place during the 117th annual Boston Marathon on April 15, 2013.
-Brothers Tamerlan and Dzhokhar Tsarnaev planted two homemade pressure cooker bombs that detonated near the finish line of the race 14 seconds and 210 yd apart.
-Three people were killed and hundreds injured, including a dozen victims that lost limbs.
+Four hours into the race, Tamerlan Tsarnaev and Dzhokhar Tsarnaev detonated two homemade pressure cooker bombs containing explosives and steel shrapnel.
+The bombs were hidden inside two backpacks dropped in the cheering crowds just minutes prior, and remotely detonated near the finish line of the race in central Boston, 14 seconds and 210 yd apart.
+Three people were killed and hundreds were injured, including 12 victims who suffered traumatic limb amputations.

 On April 18, 2013, the Federal Bureau of Investigation (FBI) released images of two suspects in the bombing.
 The two suspects were later identified as the Tsarnaev brothers.
-Later on the evening of April 18, the Tsarnaev brothers killed an MIT policeman, Sean Collier, and proceeded to commit a carjacking.
+Late on the evening of April 18, the brothers killed an MIT policeman, Sean Collier, in a failed attempt to steal Collier's service pistol, and proceeded to commit a carjacking close by.
 They engaged in a shootout with police in nearby Watertown, during which two officers were severely injured (one of the officers, Dennis Simmonds, died a year later from his injuries).
-Tamerlan was shot several times, and his brother Dzhokhar ran him over while escaping in the stolen car.
-Tamerlan died soon thereafter.
+Dzhokhar was struck in the face by a bullet, and Tamerlan was shot in the limbs and torso several times, followed by Dzhokhar striking him at high speed by the stolen car while attempting to run over police officers.
+Tamerlan was dragged down the road while stuck under the car, and died in a hospital soon after.